 Based on the evidence presented above and elsewhere in academic literature, there does not appear to be a strong argument for optimising crank length for an individual, at least in terms of pure performance.

 But there is more to cycling than simply generating power.
 There is the demand of maintaining a highly repetitive activity for long periods in the context of fluctuating loads.
 The bicycle itself is a highly symmetrical machine while the human body is typically asymmetrical, so the potential for uneven loading is enormous and injuries are common.

 In fact, a high proportion of cycling injuries relate to overuse for both recreational and professional cyclists.
 The legs are commonly affected, especially the knees, and while the causes are many and varied, the most common prevention strategy is to modify the rider’s position on the bike.

 This is where the optimisation of crank length becomes important.
 While the position of the saddle can be adjusted to suit the overall reach of the legs, the length of the cranks largely dictates the range of motion.
-As a result, bike-fitters have come to view crank length as an important parameter that can be optimised for every individual.
+As a result, bike-fitters have come to view crank length as an important parameter that can be optimised for every individual, regardless of whether they own a factory-built bike or are selecting the parts for a custom road bike build.
 While this optimisation probably won’t improve the performance of the rider in terms of measurable power, it can add to comfort and prevent injuries.

 A formula for deciding crank length?

 The current market offers a pretty generous range of crank lengths, starting as short as 160mm and extending to 180mm, often in 2.5mm increments.
 In addition, there are a few manufacturers offering custom-built cranks outside this range, so it is possible to fit significantly shorter (e.g. 130mm) and longer (220mm) cranks to any given bike.
 Thus, there are plenty of products available for optimising crank length, but how does a rider to decide on a specific length in the first place?